Usher Komugisha: Early years and education

 Usher Komugisha was born in Kilembe, in present-day Kasese District, western Uganda, and has two older siblings: her brother Campbell Nagaba and sister Mellisa Fiona.
 Her parents were athletic, and she said in a 2020 interview: "I have always loved sports from my childhood and because my parents introduced me to reading books and daily newspapers from a very young age, I always wanted to be the girl that knows information before everyone else so that I can tell them in detail.
 When I look back, that actually moulded me into being a journalist."

-Throughout her schooling, she played many sports, including dodge ball, volleyball, netball, lawn tennis, cycling, golf, as well as excelling at track; when she attended Kibuli Secondary School, the basketball coach, Eric Malinga, inspired her to play the game seriously, and she continued to be a basketball player after leaving school.
-She went on to Makerere University to study for a Bachelor of Arts in Economics degree, but decided not to complete the course, and she did not see herself pursuing a career in that field.
+Throughout her schooling, she played many sports, including dodgeball, volleyball, netball, lawn tennis, cycling, golf, as well as excelling at track; when she attended Kibuli Secondary School, the basketball coach - a legend of Ugandan Basketball, Eric Malinga, inspired her to play the game seriously, and she continued to be a basketball player after leaving school.
+She won the National Schools Championship in 2006 and represented Uganda at the East Africa Secondary School Games that summer in Dar es Salaam, Tanzania.
+She went on to Makerere University to study for a Bachelor of Arts in Economics degree, but decided to quit and immerse herself fully in sports journalism by learning on the job.
+She holds a master's in football business management from the Sports Business Institute, Barcelona after graduating in June 2023.